brunoNetId/rhods-transfer-learning/README.md

 1. Open the workbench (*Jupyter*). \
 When your workbench is in *Running* status, click `Open`. \
-Enter for example the creadentials `user1/openshift`.
+Enter for example the credentials `user1/openshift`.

-1. Upload the pipeline sources to the project tree. \
+1. Upload the pipeline sources to the project tree.
-   > [!WARNING]
+   > [!CAUTION]
    > Do not use the *'Git Clone'* feature to upload the project, you don't need to upload the big dataset of images!

    Under the *Jupyter* menu, click the icon *'Upload Files'* and select all the files under the repository path: